- 1 What Is It?

 There’s many other brands out there, but some are a blend of timothy hay and alfalfa.
 Timothy hay doesn’t have the same fertilizer benefits as alfalfa does, so I don’t recommend it for this usage.

-With using alfalfa cubes, you have a lot more work involved.
+Keep in mind, it’s a lot more work to use cubes.
 These are usually much too large to add directly to the soil.
 Break them up in much the same way as you would coconut coir by soaking in water until they fall apart.

 Be sure to use both the water that you’ve soaked your cubes in and the alfalfa remnants in your garden!